We do not begin with deployment.

 The scale and complexity of the city can introduce challenges when assessing claims.
 Conflicting accounts, inconsistent timelines, or discrepancies between reported limitations and observed behaviour may arise.
 In some cases, claims are genuine but poorly evidenced; in others, exaggeration or misrepresentation may be suspected, creating uncertainty for decision-makers.

-Where uncertainty exists, investigative support may be used to establish objective facts through intelligence gathering, discreet observation, and behavioural assessment.
+Where uncertainty exists, investigative support is available from our professional team of surveillance operatives in Glasgow to establish objective facts through intelligence gathering, discreet observation, and behavioural assessment.
 This allows claims to be evaluated accurately and proportionate outcomes to be applied based on verifiable evidence.

 Each instruction is assessed individually to determine whether investigative activity is appropriate and likely to provide meaningful clarity.
 Investigations are designed to focus on the specific issues in question, avoiding unnecessary scope or intrusion.